Ngatapa Branch

 The Ngatapa Branch was a secondary branch line railway 18.5 km long that for a short time formed part of the national rail network in Poverty Bay in the North Island of New Zealand.
 The Ngatapa branch diverged from the Moutohora branch line about 6 km from Gisborne and ran a further 12.5 km across the coastal flat to a terminus at Ngatapa.
+It was sometimes referred to as the Ngapata branch.